NVIDIA/trt-samples-for-hackathon-cn/cookbook/08-Tool/Netron/README.md

 ## Steps to run

-+ 使用 Netron 打开文件 model.onnx
++ Open model.onnx with Netron